Innovation has become as much a part of business as financial forecasting or sales enablement – and insurance is no exception.

 - Encouraging innovation and collaboration through our new academic and business partnerships

 “We’re putting our commitments into action.
 Liberty Mutual has formed a five-year, $25 million collaboration with MIT to support artificial intelligence (AI) research to accelerate the application of AI to business and industry,” says Smyth.
-“We’re also partnering with Edge Case Research, Underwriters Laboratories, and Partners for Automated Vehicle Education (PAVE) to determine the risks and define safety standards to advance the progress of autonomous vehicle technology.”
+“We’re also partnering with Edge Case Research and Underwriters Laboratories to determine the risks and define safety standards to advance the progress of autonomous vehicle technology, along with our efforts with Partners for Automated Vehicle Education (PAVE) to educate the general public on this emerging technology.”

 Innovation in action